Qumulo/docs/administrator-guide/monitoring-and-metrics/enabling-cloud-based-monitoring-remote-support.md

 <a id="enabling-remote-support"></a>
 ## Enabling Remote Support
-You can enable Remote Support by using the Web UI or `qq` CLI.
+You can enable Remote Support by using the Qumulo Core Web UI or `qq` CLI.

-### To Enable Remote Support by Using the Web UI
+### To Enable Remote Support by Using the Qumulo Core Web UI

 1. Log in to he Web UI.